Welcome to Linkerd! 🎈

 Click around, explore, and have fun!
-See if you can find the live metrics for each Emojivoto component, and determine which one has a partial failure.
+For extra credit, see if you can find the live metrics for each Emojivoto component, and determine which one has a partial failure.
 (See the debugging tutorial below for much more on this.)

 That’s it! 👏

-Congratulations, you have joined the lofty ranks of Linkerd users!
+Congratulations, you have joined the exalted ranks of Linkerd users!
 Give yourself a pat on the back.

 What’s next?
 Here are some steps we recommend:

 - Learn how to use Linkerd to debug the errors in Emojivoto.

 - Learn how to add your own services to Linkerd without downtime.

 - Learn how to install other Linkerd extensions such as Jaeger and the multicluster extension.

 - Learn how to set up automatic control plane mTLS credential rotation for long-lived clusters.

 #linkerdchannel on the Linkerd Slack and say hi!